 In the dark world of human trafficking, Vietnam is a “source country.”
 That is, girls and women mainly, but also young men, are smuggled from Vietnam to other countries through lies or coercion.
 Upon arrival in other countries (80% to China but others to Europe and North America), the victims are forced into sexual or labor bondage.
 In addition to technical trafficking, Vietnamese girls are also sometimes sexually abused.
 Orphan Voice works with the Peoples' Committees of Danang and Quang Nam Province to stop both these evils.

 At many points throughout both seminars, students declare: “I am more precious than gold; I am more precious than gold.”
-We trust in God that this deeply implanted truth, after being watering through the years, will bear eternal fruit later.
+We trust in God that this deeply implanted truth, after being watered through the years, will bear eternal fruit.

-In 2019, over 35,000 students experienced More Precious Than Gold and Good Touch - Bad Touch anti-trafficking seminars.
+Every year, thousands of students experience More Precious Than Gold and Good Touch - Bad Touch anti-trafficking seminars.

 Orphan Voice’s Victory House program is designed to “catch” girls as they age out of orphanages before sexual harm befalls them.
 Who’s a high-risk group for trafficking?
 We know that girls who have been raised in a state orphanage and who must leave that orphanage at 18 years of age are a high-risk group.
 Why?
 Consider that they have no family to rely on as they strike out in life.
 They have normally not done well in school, so they have few, if any, marketable skills.
 Most do not qualify for college or vocational school, and even if they do qualify, there’s no one to pay tuition.
 If they’ve been raised in a state orphanage, they carry with them unhealed emotional pain.
 All these things make them prime candidates to fall for the lies and embellishments of traffickers.